nix-community/nur-packages-template/README.md

    [default.nix](./default.nix)
    * Remember to mark the broken packages as `broken = true;` in the `meta` attribute, or travis (and consequently caching) will fail!
+   * Library functions, modules and overlays go in the respective directories
 3. Add your NUR repo name and your cachix repo name (optional) to [.travis.yml](./.travis.yml)
    * If you use cachix you should also add your cache's private key to travis'